bigearsenal/XCodeLocalizationHelper/README.md

 Here's why:
 * LocalizationHelper helps you set up your project for localization if it has not been supported yet.
-* You can create new key, value for each Localizable.strings files in a blink of an eye with the helps of GoogleTranslate open API (steel works from your company's translators :smile:).
+* You can create and translate new keys for each Localizable.strings files in a blink of an eye with GoogleTranslate open API (steel works from your company's translators :smile:).
 * You can edit the translation before adding to the project.
 * You can immediately get the code you need in clipboard or using swiftgen for generating API after adding any key to your strings files using LocalizationHelper.
 * See [demo](https://youtu.be/i39IbtfR6Hc).